-4 Specific Arrangements for Classroom Observation in Monitoring of Teaching and Learning
+6. Specific Arrangements for Classroom Observation in Monitoring of Teaching and Learning

-A policy on monitoring of learning and teaching will include specific arrangements for classroom/playroom observation.
+A policy on monitoring of learning and teaching will include specific arrangements for classroom/ playroom observation.
 This does not involve the mechanistic monitoring of teachers.
 Where there is a need for the specific observation of individual teachers then alternative arrangements apply.
-The policy should include a clear definition of the requirement for classroom monitoring or observation and procedures in place at school level must ensure that observation is conducted in a professional manner.
+The policy should include a clear definition of the requirement for classroom monitoring or observation and procedures in place at school level must ensure that observation is conducted in a professional manner The backdrop to all classroom visits that include formal observation of learning and teaching must be a culture of integrity, courtesy and professionalism.
+Local school agreement about the programme, nature and purpose of classroom visits should be established prior to visits taking place.